pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc/insert_module_doc.md

+Returns the modified AST with the documentation for the specified module inserted.

 ## Parameters

-- ast - the abstract syntax tree to be transformed.
+- ast - the abstract syntax tree representing the original code.
-- module_ast - the specific module's abstract syntax tree that is being targeted for documentation.
+- module_ast - the abstract syntax tree of the module where documentation is to be inserted.
-- ast_doc - the documentation string to be inserted into the module.
+- ast_doc - the documentation to be inserted into the module's AST.

 ## Description
-Inserts documentation into the specified module's AST, either as a new block or by prepending it to an existing block.

-## Returns
-The modified abstract syntax tree with the documentation inserted into the desired module.
+Modifies the module's AST to include documentation by traversing the original AST.